averkoc/lxprivate/ws9dev.md

 ## Scripting workshop update
-* screen clip where the script is started just by issuing `startdemo.sh` instead of `./startdemo.sh` in home directory.
+* in place of the current screen clip a clip where the script is started just by issuing `startdemo.sh` instead of `./startdemo.sh` in home directory.
 * possible: screen clip that shows the execution of some of the example scripts

 ### How ~./bin was added automatically to PATH